-GNI is also obliged to submit a long-term development statement to the CRU in accordance with condition 11 of its Transmission System Operator and Distribution System Operator licences.
+GNI is also obliged to submit a long-term development statement to the CRU in accordance with condition 11 of its Transmission System Operator (TSO) and Distribution System Operator (DSO) licences.

 The publication of the NDP also satisfies the requirements of Section 19 of the Gas (Interim) (Regulations) Act 2002, as amended by the European Communities (Security of Natural Gas Supply) Regulations 2007 (S.I.
 No. 697 of 2007).
-This requires the CRU to monitor and publish a report outlining gas supply and demand in Ireland over seven years.
+This requires the CRU to monitor and publish a report outlining gas supply and demand in Ireland over a seven-year period.